rage/java-programming/data/part-7/2-algorithms.md

 In the slideshow above, the idea of a binary search was described as follows:

--The array or list searched must be sorted
+- The array or list searched must be sorted

--The search begins in the middle of the array or list -If the value in the middle-point being examined isn't the searched value, eliminate half of the searched area, and move on to examine the middle-point of the remaining half.
+- The search begins in the middle of the array or list
+- If the value in the middle-point being examined isn't the searched value, eliminate half of the searched area, and move on to examine the middle-point of the remaining half.
--If the value in the middle-point being examined is the searched value, return the index of the middle-point being examined.
+- If the value in the middle-point being examined is the searched value, return the index of the middle-point being examined.
--If there is nowhere left to search (the entire area has been eliminated), return the value -1, indicating that the searched value was not found (i.e, it wasn't in the list or array searched).
+- If there is nowhere left to search (the entire area has been eliminated), return the value -1, indicating that the searched value was not found (i.e, it wasn't in the list or array searched).

 The pseudocode for binary search looks like this: